 American Sentinel University is a leading online university accredited by the Accrediting Commission of the Distance Education and Training Council, a recognized member of the Council for Higher Education Accreditation.
-We position students for the future of their industries by offering relevant programs, a flexible learning platform and superior student support.
+Focused on the ever-increasing industry of health care, we position students for the future by offering relevant programs, a flexible learning platform and superior student support.

 What makes American Sentinel unique is our primary focus: positioning you for success.
 We do that by:

-- Offering accredited programs in high-demand fields that are current and relevant to your career.
+- Offering accredited programs in high-demand health care and technology fields that are current and relevant to your career.

-- Providing you with one student success advisor who gets to know you throughout your time at the university, a 24/7 librarian service and other support services that will help you graduate and thrive.
+- Providing you with a dedicated student success advisor who gets to know you throughout your time at the university, a 24/7 librarian service and other student support services that will help you graduate and thrive.

 - Delivering quality, affordable education through an online format, which makes the pursuit of your dreams possible.